aslamhossain43/Java-Design-Patterns/README.md

 2. Adapter - Allows incompatible interfaces to work together.
 Example: https://refactoring.guru/design-patterns/adapter

 3. Bridge - Decouple an abstraction from it's implimentation so that the two can be changed independently.
-Example: In remote control device Abstraction is remote and and implementation is device https://refactoring.guru/design-patterns/bridge
+Example: In remote control device, Abstraction: remote and Implementation: device https://refactoring.guru/design-patterns/bridge

 5. Flyweight - Reuse existing similar kind of objects and create new object when no matching object is found.
 Example: Like factory pattern but here if object is null then create new. https://www.tutorialspoint.com/design_pattern/flyweight_pattern.htm  - One shape one circle